larpchronicles/rules/04_combat.md

 Some spells require a "X count" to cast where X may be three or five.
 This is always intended to be X number of seconds.

+## Charging

+---
+Charging refers to your proximity to another player in melee combat.
+In combat, combatants should never be inside the physical reach another combatant.
+Combatants should not be able to make skin to skin contact.
+* Charging unfairly prevents one combatant from attacking their combat partner.
+* Charging can prevent a combatant from being able to attack safely and can result in players being struck in illegal strike zones or injuries to areas such as the eyes.
+* Charging forces one combatant to backpedal or retreat.
+We often play on uneven ground and this could result in a player tripping and sustaining injuries.

 ## Damage Calls, Types, Flavors, & Carriers

 ---